 Helping others can increase your own sense of wellbeing.
 An easy way to do this is to take part in your community.

 At times like Christmas, it's easy to fall out of your normal routine.
 Your body clock can change and you might over-indulge in many different ways.

 As a result, your motivation levels can drop and you can feel bloated, sluggish and unwell.

 Maintain your healthy habits by:

-Above all else, allow yourself to take some time out during the Christmas season.
+Above all else, allow yourself to take some time out.
 If you are feeling drained in any way, find yourself a quiet space to breathe.